GabrielOlvH/ksql-gen/README.md

 4. Validate schema constraints
 5. Output detailed logging of all changes and recommendations

-## ⚡ Phase 8: Migration Support
+## ⚡ Migration Support

-**Phase 8** introduces a comprehensive migration execution and tracking system that safely manages database schema evolution in production environments.
+KotSQL includes a comprehensive migration execution and tracking system that safely manages database schema evolution in production environments.

 ### 🎯 Key Features